harvard-nrg/python-workshop/docs/dict.md

 ## Update

-You can update an existing dictionary item using the assignment operator
+Use the assignment operator `=` to update dictionary items

 ```python
 a['job title'] = None